-Nokia: There is no need to send different combination in UE parameters since they are specified in CT4 specifications.
+Nokia: There is no need to send different combinations in query parameters since they are specified in CT4 specifications.
 It is a big overhead for the APIs in cases where this is not needed.

 Ericsson believe this is very complex solution and it's not clear when this is needed.